joelgombin/banR/README.md

 To know more about this package, please read the [vignette](./inst/doc/geocode.md) (`vignette("geocode")`)

 Please report issues and suggestions to the [issues tracker](https://github.com/joelgombin/banR/issues).

+## See also

+* [bulk-geocoding-python-client](https://github.com/MTES-MCT/bulk-geocoding-python-client) : Python client for geocoding adresses in bulk using adresse.data.gouv.fr API, developed by @benoitguigal for @MTES-MCT